-In April of 2006, the Old Virginia Tobacco Co. celebrated its 35th Anniversary with a huge party that had many of the top cigar makers at the time in attendance.
+In April 2006, Old Virginia Tobacco Co. celebrated its 35th anniversary with a huge party that had many of the top cigar makers at the time in attendance.
 Some of the cigar makers decided to produce specific sizes or blends to mark the occasion, and the Davidoff OVTC 35th was one of those blends.

 Old Virginia Tobacco Co. is celebrating its 35th anniversary this year and to commemorate the occasion, the tobacconist threw a party on April 22 at the Reston Sheraton ballroom, drawing many of the industry’s movers and shakers.

 “If a bomb would have gone off, it would have taken most of the cigar industry with it,” joked Gary Pesh, owner of Old Virginia Tobacco.